codefellows/seattle-201d11/class-14-js_inheritance-css_wireframe/README.md

 ## Four Teams of the Apocalypse

-DEATH: Maelle, Rachel, Judy
+###DEATH: Maelle, Rachel, Judy

+- Web app to allow parent to take a autism risk test
+- Beyond providing score, provide resources

-FAMINE: Bronwyn, Keith, Jon
+###FAMINE: Bronwyn, Keith, Jon

+- Lunch date app to connect with another person, pick meeting places

-WAR: Britt, Fiona, Brittney
+###WAR: Britt, Fiona, Brittney

+- Sorta kinda maybe a game.
+War!
+What is it good for?
+Absolutely nothin'!
+- PPL matchup via skillsets.
+- "Assemble your crew"

-CONQUEST: Lee, Adrian, Ty, Sera
+###CONQUEST: Lee, Adrian, Ty, Sera

+- A MUD-style adventure game a la Zork.
+Don't want to spoil the theme.

 [-top-](#top)